CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### Delete

 > * You can delete elements in this tab.
-If you input wrong name, just delete in add one newly!
+If you input wrong name, just right-click, delete it and add new one!
-> * If you delete some element, and you saved your file, you can't work with that element anymore.
-So please be careful when you delete it.
+> * If you deleted some element, and you saved your file already, you can't work with that element anymore.
+> * So please be careful when you delete something.

 ## Property
 > The property supports following special scheme.
+=> checkhox / asset